Han-ovar777/IOT--Automated-Watering-System/README.md

 ➢ Soil Moisture Sensor Module (YL-69)
   • Soil Moisture Sensor as the name suggest ,can detect amount of moisture in soil (roots of a plant).

   • It is a low-tech sensor.

-  • This sensor is compatible with Arduino UNO, Arduino mega2560,                Arduino NANO etc.
+  • This sensor is compatible with Arduino UNO, Arduino mega2560

  • Strictly Speaking moisture sensor does not measure moisture but measures conductivity or resistivity of soil.

  • Moisture Sensor has two probes to pass current through the soil.
 It then reads resistance(conductance) in the soil.

  • Less moisture (water) in soil results in higher resistance i.e. dry soil.

 • More moisture (water) in soil results in lesser resistance and sensor thus relates  moisture content.